6 Warning Signs of Hard Water in the Home

 Hard water is water that contains a high mineral count.
 These unwanted minerals, like calcium and magnesium, can leave build up in your plumbing, appliances, and fixtures.
 It will also leave your skin and hair feeling dry and laundry stained and worn out.
 You may be aware of these problems in your home but might not know that hard water is most likely the cause.
-Hard water is extremely common in Northeast Wisconsin.
+Hard water is extremely common in many regions of the United States.

 Do you think you may have hard water in your home?
 Fortunately, the evidence is easily detectable.
-While you may have some or even all of these signs, it is important to schedule an in-home consultation with Clean Water Center.
+While you may have some or even all of these signs, it is important to schedule a water test with a water treatment specialist.
 Here are 6 signs to look out for:

 Are you constantly scrubbing off-white hard water spots from your fixtures?
 These are the calcium deposits that are left behind from hard water.
 But your faucets aren't the only things these minerals stick to… they also bind to soaps and detergents, essentially curdling them.
 This makes soaps sticky instead of their normal slippery feel, which leaves behind residue in your shower, dishes, hair, skin, and clothing.
 Since hard water minerals deplete the effectiveness of soap, you might find yourself using more than you need to get your home clean.
 Using more soap leads to more sticky soap scum — it's a never-ending cycle!